marcoguerri/marcoguerri.github.io/_posts/2016-03-21-tales-of-mistery-and-pxelinux.markdown

 }
 {% endhighlight %}

-And here is where things start to become specific to the medium that used to retrieve the file, in this case the network.
+*searchdir*, is where things start to become specific to the medium that is used to retrieve the file, in this case the network.